rsepulveda2/rsa-form/README.md

 =========================

 The Rsa-form login widget can be added to your login page as a partial.
-The users password is entered using a combination of letters on the keyboard and numbers on a mouse driven numeric keypad.
+The users password is entered using a combination of letters from the keyboard and numbers clicked by the mouse on the numeric keypad.
 The keypad ordering is changed everytime the page is refreshed.
-The page can be autorefreshed (on a specified time period) if the website owner desires.
+The page can be autorefreshed (on a specified time period) if desired.
 This widget will also use the RSA encryption (as explained above) to add additional safety.

-To include the login widget to your login webpage, add the following line:
+To add the login widget to your login webpage, include the following line:

 	<%= render :partial => 'rsa_form/login' %>